 The Identify debugger lets you interact with the debuggable hardware at the HDL level.
 In the Identify debugger, you can activate breakpoints, set watchpoints, and view captured data related to the original source code or as waveforms.
 In the Identify debugger, you set trigger conditions that determine when to capture signal data.
 A trigger condition is a set of on-chip signal values or events.
-When a trigger condition occurs, data is transferred from the hardware device to the Identify debugger through the JTAG communication cable or the UMRBus on a HAPS board.
+When a trigger condition occurs, data is transferred from the hardware device to the Identify debugger through the JTAG communication cable.

-CHAPTER 3 Project Handling
+Project Handling